Skip to content

 Opposite the location where Bentick’s Market stands today, Mr. Hayes found a huge cache of artifacts in a pocket of ash and charcoal about 3 feet below the surface of the road.
 Recovered in this cache were pieces of china, a tea pot lid, pipe stems, and even some pieces of chamber pots.
 In this case, Mr. Hayes believes the kitchen of an adjacent building caught fire and, once extinguished, the owners likely dug a hole in the dirt road and dumped the burned and broken items into it.
 Another interesting historical find was a large brick culvert built to direct water from Company Street all the way down to Water Gut.
 This culvert was 64″ tall, and was constructed in the mid to late 18th century.

-You can also visit other historic sites across the island including Salt River Bay National Historical Park and Ecological Preserve, Fort Christiansvaern, Fort Frederik, Estate Whim, as well local historic churches, cemeteries, and plantation ruins.
-To learn more about the St. Croix Archaeological Society and it’s museum, you can visit their website at: www.stcroixarchaeology.org.
+You can also visit other historic sites across the island including Salt River Bay National Historical Park and Ecological Preserve, Fort Christiansvaern, Fort Frederik, The Grange Estate, as well local historic churches, cemeteries, and plantation ruins.

 – Jennie Ogden, Editor